-The 7l66 inputs sense positive inputs relative to a common field ground.
-Input impedance is 22K Ohms and inputs can range from 5VDC to 32VDC.
-All I/O pins have LED status indicators.
+The 7I70 is a remote isolated 48 input card.
+The 7I70 inputs sense positive inputs relative to a common field ground.
+Input impedance is 10K Ohms and input voltage can range from 5VDC to 32VDC.
+All inputs have LED status indicators.
+The input common field ground is galvanically isolated from the communications link.